 The Queen’s Beasts silver coins are a reflection of the Royal Mint’s increased desire to market their coins globally.
 Encapsulating British history, the Mint’s renowned high-quality finishes, limited issues and collectability, the Mint knows the coins will appear to a wide audience, including the lucrative Asian precious metals market.

 At double the size of the popular 1oz Silver Britannia, the Silver Queen’s Beasts Dragon coin feels and looks satisfying.
 Its larger size allows both increased design detail to smaller coins and lowered production costs.
 We think this is a great coin to add to a coin collection and as a UK investment.
-As part of a limited edition series, the coin’s premium will no doubt rise quicker than mass produced coins in the future due to limited supply and collectability.
-With its legal tender status, and our VAT-Free delivery, it provides an extremely cost effective and tax efficient entry point into the world of silver investment.
-It may be woth combining this coin with others in the series like the Silver Griffin, or indeed coins from the silver Lunar series.
+As part of a limited edition series, the coin’s premium will no doubt rise quicker than mass-produced coins in the future due to limited supply and collectability.
+With its legal tender status and our VAT-Free delivery, it provides an extremely cost-effective and tax-efficient entry point into the world of silver investment.
+It may be worth combining this coin with others in the series like the Silver Griffin, or indeed coins from the silver Lunar series.